sudsali/Classbuddy/README.md

 # ClassBuddy - Collaborative Study Platform

-ClassBuddy is a web-based platform designed to enhance the study group experience by providing tools for group formation, meeting scheduling, and resource sharing.
+ClassBuddy is a web-based platform designed to enhance the study group experience by providing tools for group formation, task tracking, meeting scheduling, and resource sharing.

 ## Features